UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 # Gameplay Objectives

 - Survive waves of enemies:
-    - Description: There are three rounds the player must get through, each involving a number of waves of enemies to get past.
+    - Description: There are three levels the player must get through, each containing three waves of enemies to get past.
     - Alignment: This aligns with the learning objectives of reading time from analog and digital clocks in standard and military time because many of the players actions in defending their crystal are put together with small time solving puzzles.
-- *Primary Objective #2*:
+- Achieve a high score by the end of the game:
-    - Description: *Description*
+    - Description: This is hopefully a motivator to come back and play the game more than once as the player can get feedback as to how well they did with the time questions throughout the game and know what to improve upon.
-    - Alignment: *Describe how this aligns with one or more learning objectives*
+    - Alignment: The score system pushes the learning objectives forward effectively by helping the player figure out what aspects of telling time they are struggling with and giving helplful tips for their unique needs.

 # Procedures/Actions